Our Baby: Lesbian Couples Partner to Make Babies with Reciprocal IVF at our San Antonio Fertility Center

 - we then transfer the best quality embryos into the surrogate partner for implantation.

 Whose egg?
 Whose uterus?
-Deciding who should be the donor and who should be the surrogate in reciprocal IVF
+Deciding who should be the donor and who should carry the baby

 When our lesbian patients decide to use reciprocal IVF to start or add on to their family, We ask them to spend some time considering who will take which role.
 There is no one-size-fits-all answer for lesbian couples.
 Some of the factors couples should consider are: